Duygu-Jones/Machine-Learning-Projects/00_ML_Projects/AutoScout24-Linear_Regression_Models/README.md

 ## 🤝Contributing

 Contributions are welcome!
-If you have any improvements, suggestions, or additional datasets and EDA projects to share, please fork the repository and create a pull request.
+If you have any improvements, suggestions, or additional datasets and projects to share, please fork the repository and create a pull request.

 <br>